What is cloud migration?

 Move the workloads to the cloud environment.

-Benchmark and implement security and cost governance best practices for the cloud environment and workloads.
+Benchmark and implement security and cost governance best practises for the cloud environment and workloads.

 Cloud migration benefits and challenges